Asura (2015 film): Plot

 Dharma Teja is a jailor at Rajahmundry Central Jail who is strict and sincere but also sensitive and kindhearted.
 In his department, people call him a demon because of his anger and strictness.
 His aim is to become a poet, which he is working on in his free time.
 Dharma has different thoughts on the reformation of prisoners and does not mind breaking the law to do good for others.
-One day, Chandrashekar aka Charlie, a former diamond merchant, is sentenced to death on charges of killing his stepmother's siblings for the sake of their property.
+One day, Chandrashekar "Charlie", a former diamond merchant, is sentenced to death on charges of killing his stepmother's siblings for the sake of their property.
 In jail, Charlie meets a thief called Pandu.

 Pandu is vengeful against Charlie because he once tried to steal diamonds from Charlie, and when Charlie caught him, he made him handicapped and sent him to jail.
 After hearing the news through his girlfriend Saira, Charlie decides to escape from jail.
-Then, he makes a deal with Pandu to give half the diamonds, which once he had tried to steal two diamonds from him for escaping of him from jail, which was worthy of 50o million.
-Pandu forgets his enmity with Charlie and accepts his offer.
+Then, he makes a deal with Pandu to give half the diamonds, which once he had tried to steal two diamonds from him for escaping of him from jail, which was worthy of 500 million rupees.
+Then Pandu forgets his enmity with Charlie and accepts his offer.
 Then, Charlie arranges bail to Pandu.
 He meets gangsters Muthyammanna and his brother Daya and tells his offer to help, then they make a plan to escape Charlie from prison.
-Meanwhile, Charlie was survived temporarily from hanging through a drug and fell asleep.
+Meanwhile, Charlie survived temporarily from hanging through a drug and fell asleep.